Frequently Asked Questions & Answers

 Many people have no idea that there is anything wrong with copying and duplicating resources, because our society has no respect for copyright.
 Missy and James, (my daughter and son) will not download something that is offered for free illegally, because they want to support the individuals who made their products available.
 They have felt the effects of this in ministry, and have strong morals and principles as a result.
 Having seen what happens when a person breaks these laws, they will not do it to someone else.

 We sometimes have to help them not to develop a hard heart towards others because of this.
-We counsel them saying “You must not be angry towards the public, as many are simply ignorant of the effects of duplication.
-It is the enemy’s plan for society to be so darkened, that people will do things without conscience.”
+We counsel them saying “You must not be angry towards the public, because they perhaps do not know of the negative effects of copying .”

 Exceptional Value – God Provides

-God has made it possible to educate a young adult through their high school year for as little as R4100.
-In spite of this, there is plagiarism, copying, and lack of respect for suppliers and authors.
-This means that funds are very, very short in Oikos Family Ministries.
-We could have not come to Bloemfontein under normal circumstance, but we go where God calls us and He provides every time – our God is a faithful God and has never once let us down.
+In spite of low costs yet high value, there is still plagiarism, copying, and lack of understanding and therefore lack of respect for suppliers, authors, developers and destructors.
+Due to this funds are very short in Oikos yet God is a faithful God and has never once let us down.
 He supports His ministry and takes care of the finances.
 If people continue to do what they have been doing, then He will look after that as well.
 He has already awoken one person, and now she’s putting things right while also sharing her conviction with others.

 Appreciation of God’s Provision

-Many haven’t yet considered how LLATL, Apologia and Math-U-See were introduced to South Africa.
-God supernaturally provided funds for Oikos to fly over to America and to meet with authors and resource providers.
+Many haven’t yet considered how KONOS, LLATL, Science and Math-U-See were introduced to South Africa.
+God provided funds for Oikos to fly over to America and to meet with authors and resource providers.
 This happened every single time we’ve needed to go to America for home education (Homeschool) needs.

 It covered the expenses exactly, no more and no less.
 That’s what He does, that’s what our Lord does!